AppleGreen Cottage

 If you like sewing bags, my bag making tips will help you for sure, and also take a look at these interfacing tips.
 My readers say these are really useful!

-This diy makeup bag is easy to sew, so I thought you'd like to try one too: here's your chance to tailor one totally to your likes - grab your favorite fabrics and make one!
+This diy cosmetic bag is easy to sew, so I thought you'd like to try one too: here's your chance to tailor one totally to your likes - grab your favorite fabrics and make one!
 You can choose the size, the color, anything!

 But just in case you don't want to second-guess your dimension choices, I'm also giving you a free template to use, with all the dimensions you need.
 Scroll further down to get it.)